History of the Aether Theory

 translation and of light and which would have a magnitude such as to

-annul the effect of [a]ether-drift and in the Michelson-Morley
+annul the effect of [a]ether-drift in the Michelson-Morley

 interferometer.”